Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals will impede progress.
+- Failure to set realistic goals will slow the progress.

-- Building strong networks can open doors to new opportunities for employment and advances.
+- The development of strong networks can lead to the creation of new opportunities for work and further advancements.

 - Negativity should not be a part of any work environment.

-- Insufficient commitment can lead to errors, burnout, and internal anger.
+- Insufficient commitment can lead to errors as well as burnout and internal frustration.

-- Reduce stress by learning Time Management Techniques and gaining the ability to delegate unpopular tasks.
+- Reduce stress by implementing techniques for managing time and learning to delegate difficult tasks.

 Not Establishing Goals